Bridging loans made simple

 What is a bridging loan?

-A bridging loan is a short-term loan that is typically used to help a person or an organisation to go ahead with making a property purchase without waiting for a sale to go through.
+A bridging loan is a short-term loan, which is secured on a property, that is typically used to help a person or an organisation to go ahead with making a property purchase without waiting for a sale to go through.
 It is called a bridging loan because it is designed to ‘bridge the gap’ in finances.
 This an option is typically used to buy a property even if you have not yet sold your existing home, for example, if you wanted to downsize without waiting for the sale of their current home.

 This type of loan often has a fixed end date, usually to co-inside with when the borrower knows that funds will be able to repay the loan.
-They tend to last a few weeks or months.
+They can last between 1 day to 12 months for a regulated bridging loan or up to 2 years for an unregulated one.

 How does a bridging loan work for home and property owners?